Bill Lockyer: Early life and education

-Lockyer was married in April 2003 to public service attorney Nadia Lockyer, a former Alameda County Supervisor, with whom he has three children: a son born in 2004; and two twin sons, born in December 2015.
-By an earlier marriage, he also has an adult daughter who is an attorney at the National Aeronautics and Space Administration (NASA).

 Legislative career

-Lockyer first won a State Assembly seat in a Special Election of September 4, 1973, following the accidental death of his political mentor, Bay Area Assemblyman Robert W. Crown.
-He served in the legislature for the next twenty-five years, more than half that time in the state senate, where, in 1994, he was chosen by his peers to be President Pro Tem, the most powerful position of the upper legislative house.
+Lockyer first won a State Assembly seat in a special election in 1973, following the accidental death of his political mentor, Bay Area Assemblyman Robert W. Crown.
+He served in the legislature for the next twenty-five years, more than half of that time in the state senate, where, in 1994, his peers chose him President Pro Tem, the most powerful position in the upper legislative house.

-In his spare time, Lockyer attended law school classes in Sacramento and received a Juris Doctor degree from the McGeorge School of Law, University of the Pacific.

-As legislator, Lockyer won close friends on both sides of the partisan aisle, including Jim Brulte, Republican Minority Leader of the state senate, who would long remember Lockyer's skill at compromise and consensus-building., and Democratic Speaker of the Assembly Willie Brown, who recalled that, by the time Lockyer left the legislature in 1998, "Capitol insiders took his prolific effectiveness for granted."
+As a legislator, Lockyer won close friends in both political parties, including Jim Brulte, Republican minority leader of the state senate, who would long remember Lockyer's skill at compromise and consensus-building, and Democratic Speaker of the Assembly Willie Brown, who recalled that, by the time Lockyer left the legislature in 1998, "Capitol insiders took his prolific effectiveness for granted."

 Environmental protection legislation and the Bay Trail

-As a freshman legislator in 1974, Lockyer wrote the first legislation to provide state funding for emergency oil spill decontamination.
-During his legislative career, as a close ally of environmental pressure groups like the Sierra Club and the Planning and Conservation League, he wrote other environmental laws, including the first state regulation of trucks hauling toxic substances on California roads and highways, which preceded federal policies adopted by the EPA.

-Lockyer considered his greatest environmental achievement to be his 1987 bill to create a Bay Trail, which he envisioned as an eventual 500-mile-long hiking and cycling path, a continuous recreational corridor, with adjacent bayshore parks and protected natural habitats, that would entirely encircle San Francisco and San Pablo Bays.
-Requiring city, county and regional cooperation, the Bay Trail marked its 20th year in 2009 with 293 miles so far open to hikers, bicyclists, joggers and walkers.
-As nominal "father" of the Bay Trail, a segment of the shoreline had been named in Lockyer's honor.
+Lockyer considered his greatest environmental achievement to be his 1987 bill to create a Bay Trail. which he envisioned as an eventual 500-mile-long hiking and cycling path, a continuous recreational corridor, with adjacent bayshore parks and protected natural habitats, that would entirely encircle San Francisco and San Pablo Bays.
+Requiring city, county, and regional cooperation, the Bay Trail marked its 20th year in 2009, with 293 miles open to hikers, bicyclists, joggers, and walkers.